Section 1: The name of this organization shall be the Southern Economic Development Council.

 The Board of Directors may delegate interim authority to the Executive Committee composed of: (1) the duly elected Officers; (2) the Immediate Past Chairman; (3) three Regional Directors elected by the Directors from the regional sectors; (4) the President.

-Section 2: At the Annual Conference of the organization, the representatives of each State shall meet and elect one Director and one Alternate Director to represent the State.
+Directors are elected annually based on the schedule as stated in Article IV, Section of the By-Laws.
+Alternate Directors are elected annually based on the eligibility factors provided in Article IV, Section 3 of the By-Laws.
 The Alternate Director shall serve only in the absence of or at the request of the Director.
 The Alternate then has full powers of the Director.
 The Director's term shall be as stated in Article IV of the By-Laws.

 Section 3: A Chairman, First Vice-Chairman, Second Vice-Chairman, Secretary-Treasurer shall be elected from the Board of Directors and/or the membership by the existing Board of Directors (comprised of the continuing and outgoing State Directors) at the Annual Conference.
 During this election, each State Director shall have two votes.
 The other Board of Directors members as described in Article IV, Section 1, shall have one vote each.
 Those candidates receiving a majority vote of those Officers and Directors present and voting shall be deemed the winners.